mjteo95/GEO1003-Shared_Notes/README.md

 # GEO1003 - Shared Notes

+## Where to find them

+The notes are available at <https://zokszy.github.io/GEO1003-Shared_Notes/>.

 ## Planned organization

 The main idea is to split the notes in two main documents: